jbcodeforce/jbcodeforce.github.io/docs/techno/integration/eepm.md

 ![](./images/apic-subsystems.png)

 ???- tip "Info"
     The reason for the IBM API Connect subsystems to be called clusters is because each of those can be easily deployed highly available by using the profile property.
-As a result, it is common to see and strongly recommended, specially on production environments, to deploy all of these IBM API Connect subsystems using their highly available profile, which will deploy 3 replicas of each.
+As a result, it is common to see and strongly recommended, specially on production environments, to deploy all of these IBM API Connect subsystems using their highly available profile, which will deploy 3 replicas of each componet.

 * [Key initial configuration tasks that you must complete in the Cloud Manager user interface after installing and deploying IBM® API Connect](https://www.ibm.com/docs/en/api-connect/10.0.x?topic=environment-cloud-manager-configuration-checklist)